Skip to content

 Emergency checkRead guide

-Freshwater angelfish in an aquarium, used as eye-area context.
+Neon tetra in an aquarium, used as breathing and oxygen context.

 Symptom guide